 Aura may transfer your personal data to countries other than the one in which you reside.
 We do this to facilitate our operations, and transferees include other Aura group companies, service providers, and partners.
 Laws in other countries may be different to those that apply where you reside.
 For example, personal data collected within Switzerland, the United Kingdom, or the European Economic Area (EEA) may be transferred and processed outside Switzerland, the United Kingdom, or the EEA for purposes described in this policy.
 We put in place appropriate safeguards that help to ensure that such data receives an adequate level of protection.
 These safeguards include implementing the European Commission’s Standard Contractual Clauses for transfers of personal information between us and our business affiliates and associates to which we choose to transfer the information that requires these companies to safeguard personal information they process from the EEA, the UK and Switzerland.
 You may contact us if you would like more information about such safeguards.
 We implement similar appropriate safeguards with our third-party service providers and further details can be provided upon request.

-If you change your country of residence, the Aura group company responsible for your data may change accordingly, and your data may be transferred to that other company.
+If you change your country of residence, the Aura affiliate or company responsible for your data may change accordingly, and your data may be transferred to that other company.

 7. Data Retention